haydencordeiro/accessibleprimevue/README.md

 [![PrimeVue Hero](https://www.primefaces.org/static/social/primevue-preview.jpg)](https://primevue.org/)

 # PrimeVue
+Note: This is the forked version of the Primefaces/PrimeVue repository.
+Since V3 has reached its EOL this is use to fix identified accessibility bugs in the v3 version of primevue
 PrimeVue is a rich set of open source UI Components for Vue.
 See [PrimeVue v3 homepage](https://v3.primevue.org/) for live showcase and documentation.

 ## Download